Epidurals during labor are commonplace in the United States. Find out the pro’s/con’s, procedure, risks and benefits.

 Other common side effects can be itching or your blood pressure falling (which is why your nurse gives you a lot of fluid in your IV before the epidural).
 Some people also experience nausea (which we can give medications to help).

 Having a baby is rough on your back.
-All the sitting/feeding, picking the baby up, handling the car seat — I believe that likely causes the longer term back pain.
+All the sitting/feeding, picking the baby up, handling the car seat — studies show that likely causes the longer-term back pain.

 Epidural Risks

-Your anesthesiologist should go over this (and many others) before placing it.
+Your anesthesiologist should go over this (and many others) before placing it — called informed consent.

 The most common risk is a spinal headache (which is due to a small amount of spinal fluid leaking out).
 They can do a “blood patch” to help with it.
 It happens in about one in 100-200 epidural placements.